TL;DR

 - Self-employed tradespeople have no employer sick pay, making Income Protection a vital financial safety net.

-- Choose an 'Own Occupation' definition of incapacity to ensure you can claim if you can't do your specific trade.
+- Choose an 'Own Occupation' definition of incapacity to help support you can claim if you can't do your specific trade.

 - The 'deferred period' is the waiting time before payments start; match it to your savings to lower your premiums.